aniketchawardol/CodeSync/README.md

 <div align="center">

-Made with ❤ by the CodeSathi Team
+Made with ❤️ by the CodeSync Team

 </div>